 the planning or performance of the procurement or any activity relevant or related to the Contract,

-to perform or contribute to the performance of the Contract.
+to perform, contribute to or advise on the performance of the Contract.

 To avoid doubt, the 12 month period referred to in clause 11.10.1 applies from the date which is 12 months before the date on which the Contractor proposes that the person start performing or contributing to the performance of the Contract.

-The Commonwealth Representative shall not unreasonably withhold Approval of a person under clause 11.10.1 and shall consider:
+The Commonwealth Representative shall not unreasonably withhold Approval of a person under clause 11.10.1 and in making a decision, shall consider:

 the character and duration of the engagement, services or work that was performed by the person during the relevant 12 month period;